 This screen allows the programmer to view the cross-zoned grouping for Release Circuit 1 or Release Circuit 2.
-In the following example, Template 7 has been chosen as the FACP Configuration [refer to "FACP CONFIG (Application Templates)" on page 51].
-Pressing I for Release 1 Groups will display the following screen:
+In the following example, Template 1 has been chosen as the FACP Configuration [refer to "FACP CONFIG (Application Templates)" on page 53].
+Pressing 1 for Release 1 will display the following screen:

 The display indicates that Input Zone 1 is cross-zoned with Input Zone 2.
-Input Zone 3 is not cross-zoned.
+Both of these zones active at the same time will cause Release Circuit 1 to activate.